mitmedialab/tega_teleop/README.md

     - static\_script: a list of "always there" speech buttons.
     - audio\_base\_dir: a directory containing audio files (only used if the audio entrainer will be used)
+    - viseme\_base\_dir: a directory contianing viseme files (only used if the audio entrainer will be used)

 More detail about all these options is provided below.